 - Refuse to gossip with and about friends.
 After all, if you share gossip with someone, that person will wonder what you are saying behind his or her back.

-- Hold doors for anyone who seems to be struggling, including the elderly, physically challenged, and parents with young children.
+- Hold doors for anyone who seems to be struggling, including physically challenged people and parents with young children.

 - When you are invited to a party, don’t show up empty-handed.
 Bring a host or hostess gift and something to share.